Palpatine0/YouTubeAssistant/tutorial.md

+# YouTube Assistant

+## Objective
+In this lab, we will build a "YouTube Assistant" application using LangChain for language model interactions and Streamlit for the web interface.
+This project leverages LangChain's powerful capabilities to process and interact with the content of YouTube videos.
+By combining various components and features of LangChain, such as document loaders, text splitters, and vector stores, we will create an assistant capable of answering questions about a specific YouTube video.

+## Prerequisites
+Before starting, ensure you have the following installed on your system:
+- Python 3.7 or higher
+- pip (Python package installer)
+- Git (optional)

 ### Step 1: Initial Setup
 #### 1. Environment Setup
 To start, we need to manage sensitive information such as API keys securely.
 Using a `.env` file is a standard practice for this purpose.